top of page

 Contact DUTTA Lab (Cryo-EM Structural Biology lab)

-Indian Institute of Science, Molecular Biophysics Unit, Annex building, Bangalore
+Indian Institute of Science, Molecular Biophysics Unit, Annex building, 1st Floor, Bangalore 560012

 080-2293 3453